Texas had seven mass shootings over 10 years. Meanwhile, gun control has loosened statewide.

 The mass shootings in Texas included in this timeline were sourced from Mother Jones’ U.S. mass shootings database.
 We mentioned shootings outside of Texas that had a major impact on Texas legislation but did not include them in the timeline.

-We went through 10 years of The Texas Tribune’s coverage of legislative sessions and mass shootings to compile relevant laws and government action.
+We analyzed The Texas Tribune’s coverage of legislative sessions and mass shootings to compile relevant laws and government action.
 Laws were cross-checked on the Texas Legislature’s website.
 Bills signed into law are listed by the date they went into effect.

 The introductory graphic was inspired by the timeline from The Washington Post’s mass shootings article.